2016 World Pipe Band Champions, Grade 3A

-Formed in 1916, the band is one of the oldest functioning pipe bands in the US.
+Formed in 1916, the Worcester Kiltie Band is one of the oldest functioning pipe bands in the US.
 The ‘Kilties’ are famous for being the first pipe band in the US to rise to international prominence at the Grade 1 level.

 About the Band

-The Worcester Kiltie Pipe Band is a 501(c)3 nonprofit musical organization based in Worcester, Massachusetts.
+The Worcester Kiltie Band is a 501(c)3 nonprofit musical organization based in Worcester, Massachusetts.
 Founded in 1916, the band is one of the oldest Pipe Bands in the US.
-Currently under the direction of Pipe Major David Methven and Drum Sergeant Colum Lundt, the band performs throughout New England, Canada and Scotland.
-The band wears the Royal Scot tartan.
+Currently under the direction of Pipe Major David Methven and Drum Sergeant Colum Lundt, the band performs throughout New England, Canada and Scotland, and wears the Royal Scot tartan.

 Secondly, we endeavor to be an active participant in the community.
 We are involved with different organizations throughout the Worcester County area and Massachusetts in general, participating in parades, concerts, festivals, memorials and funerals.
 We also are a teaching organization; we provide professional instruction to individuals interested in the bagpipes or drums.
 If you hear the pipes in the Worcester area, it is probably from someone who has been taught or influenced by The Worcester Kiltie Band.
 Current and past members of the band are instructors for a number of local parade bands.